 Please see below some

-Budget changes following the Chancellor's Autumn Statement and a brief list of areas that may need particular attention for the new Tax
+changes following the Chancellor's Spring Budget 2023 and a brief list of areas that may need particular attention for the new Tax Year:

 - Making Tax Digital is now live for all VAT registered businesses from 1 April 2019 which will affect all VAT Return filing.
-Do you have compatibile software and
+Do you have compatible software and

-procedures in place?
+procedures in place and are you aware of the changes from 1 April 2023?
 If not, please contact us to see how we can help.

-- From the 6 April 2019 the Employment Allowance which could reduce Employer’s Class 1 National Insurance Contributions (NICs) by up £3,000 remains unchanged.
-This
+- From the 6 April 2023 the Employment Allowance which could reduce Employer’s Class 1 National Insurance Contributions (NICs) has remained at £5,000.
+This was be

 - New HMRC redesigned Business Records Checks (BRC) are now being implemented - are you ready?